EduVelez/PrivacyPolicySeek/README.md

 If you have any complaints about our dealings with your Personal Information including any breaches by us of any privacy laws or any questions regarding this Privacy Statement you are able to submit that complaint or query by contacting us at privacy@seek.com.au or by telephone or post using the methods detailed in the “Contact Us” paragraph below.

-Any complaints received by us will be referred to our compliance team for prompt investigation and a written response will be provided to you as soon as possible.
+Any complaints received by us will be referred to our compliance team for prompt investigation and a written response will be provided to the users as soon as possible.

 ## Privacy & Site Changes

 - From time to time, SEEK may review and update its Privacy Statement.
 Revised versions will be made available on the Site.

 ## Contact Us
-If you have any feedback or questions about this Privacy Statement, the practices of this Site, or your dealings with SEEK, you can contact us in the following ways:
+If users have any feedback or questions about this Privacy Statement, the practices of this Site, or their dealings with SEEK, they can contact Seek in the following ways:

 Email: usersupport@seek.co.nz